virtualscienceforum/virtualscienceforum/organizerguide.md

 ### Reaching out to speakers: at least 6 weeks before the session

-Once we approved your application and reserved your time slot, you and your co-organizers can start contacting the speakers.
+Once we approve your application and reserved your time slot, you and your co-organizers can start contacting the speakers.
 The length of your seminar shouldn't exceed 3 hours, so once you decide the length and format of the talks, adjust the number of speakers accordingly.

 You should aim to secure your speakers at least one month prior to your event.